Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Introduction

-The present paper introduces and studies the coupled equations \eqref{coupled_dHYM_Intro} from this moment map point of view.
+which are standard in the physics literature (see e.g. \cite{branes} Section 1.1). \end{rmk} We will study the coupled equations \eqref{coupled_dHYM_Intro} from the moment map point of view.
 After establishing several general results, in order to analyse a concrete case in more detail, we focus on the equations and their large/small radius limits on abelian varieties, with a source term, following ideas of Feng and Sz\'ekelyhidi \cite{fengSz}.
 In particular we prove a priori estimates (see Propositions \ref{aprioriPropSurfaces}, \ref{aprioriProp}) from which we can deduce existence in some cases (see Theorems \ref{MainThmSurface}, \ref{MainThmLargeRadius}, \ref{MainThmODE}, \ref{LargeSmallRadiusThmODE}).
-Our main results, together with the necessary background, are contained in Section \ref{BackSec}.\\ {\textbf{Acknowledgements.}} We are very grateful to Tristan Collins and Mario Garcia-Fernandez for important suggestions on this manuscript.
+Our main results, together with the necessary background, are contained in Section \ref{BackSec}.\\ {\textbf{Acknowledgements.}} We are very grateful to Tristan Collins, Mario Garcia-Fernandez and to an anonymous Referee for important corrections and suggestions on this manuscript.
 We also thank Alessandro Tomasiello and all the participants in the K\"ahler geometry seminar at IGAP, Trieste.